trywilco/wilco-docs/docs/building-your-quest/conditions/github-is-file-added.md

 # github_is_file_added

 Category: Github
-Description: Check if specified files was added as part of PR changes.
+Description: Check if the specified file was added as part of PR changes.
 Type: Condition

 ## Description